netj/3x/docs/tutorial/README.md

 experiment repository, we still need to place additional files at the right place, namely, the `.py` files of our program.
 Refer to the [instructions for plugging the program in to 3X (§2.3)](#plugintheprogram) to prepare the `program/` directory.
-You can safely ignore the rest of the steps, since they were already taken care by the `3x setup` command above.
-We'll all set to start running our experiment.
+You can safely ignore the rest of the steps because they were already taken care by the `3x setup` command above.
+We're all set to start running our experiment.